hirefire/hirefire/README.md

         ]
     end

+Once done, you're ready to deploy to [Heroku].

-Basically what it comes down to is that we say **NEVER** to hire more than 5 workers at a time (`config.max_workers = 5`).
-And then we define an array of hashes that represents our **job\_worker\_ratio**.
+What the above configuration does: It ensures that you never have more than 5 workers at a time (`config.max_workers = 5`).
+And then we define an array of hashes that represent our job:worker ratio.
 In the above example we are basically saying:

-* Hire 1 worker if there are 1-14 queued jobs
+* Hire (= scale up) 1 worker if there are 1-14 queued jobs
-* Hire 2 workers if there are 15-34 queued jobs
+* Hire (= scale up) 2 workers if there are 15-34 queued jobs
-* Hire 3 workers if there are 35-59 queued jobs
+* Hire (= scale up) 3 workers if there are 35-59 queued jobs
-* Hire 4 workers if there are 60-79 queued jobs
+* Hire (= scale up) 4 workers if there are 60-79 queued jobs
-* Hire 5 workers if there are more than 80 queued jobs
+* Hire (= scale up) 5 workers if there are more than 80 queued jobs

-Once all the jobs in the queue have been processed, it'll fire (shut down) all the workers and start with a single worker the next time a new job gets queued.
-And then the next time the queue hits 15 jobs mark, in which case the single worker isn't fast enough on it's own, it'll spin up the 2nd worker again.
+Once all the jobs in the queue have been processed, it'll fire (= scale down) all the workers and start with a single worker the next time a new job gets queued.
+The next time the queue hits the 15 jobs mark, in which case the single worker isn't sufficient, it'll spin up the second worker, and at 35 jobs a third, etc.

-*If you prefer a more functional way of defining your job/worker ratio, you could use the following notation style:*
+*If you prefer a more functional way of defining your job:worker ratio, you could use the following notation style:*

     HireFire.configure do |config|
       config.max_workers = 5